 The Huli, who are famous for their wigs and for painting their faces yellow, live much as their ancestors have for centuries.
-They revere birds, decorate their wigs with feathers and imitate bird movements in their dancing.
-The indispensable complement of their outfit is an axe with a casuar claw.
+They revere birds, decorate their wigs with feathers, and imitate bird movements in their dancing.
+The indispensable complement of their outfit is an axe with a casuary claw.
 This is a very dangerous weapon.
-The back side of a Huli tribesman’s throat is ornamented by various decorations, the most striking of which is a beak of a hornbil.
+The back side of a Huli tribesman’s throat is ornamented by various decorations, the most striking of which is a beak of a hornbill.

 Huli society is polygynist.
 Men may take multiple wives but women may only have one husband at a time.